-The Department of Agricultural and Biological Engineering (ABE) is part of two colleges at the University of Illinois; the College of Agricultural, Consumer and Environmental Sciences, and the College of Engineering.
+The Department of Agricultural and Biological Engineering (ABE) is part of two colleges at the University of Illinois; the College of Agricultural, Consumer and Environmental Sciences, and The Grainger College of Engineering.
 This means our students are able to utilize resources and connect with faculty in both colleges.

 Our Degree Programs: